microsoft/cvbp/docs/README.md

 line tools are packaged for common computer vision tasks based on a collection of pre-built computer vision models.
 These command line tools aim to be used as part of a Linux pipeline of image processing commands.
-The package also provide an interactive demonstration as an overview of the capabilities of the repository.
+The package also provides an interactive demonstration as an overview of the capabilities of the repository.

 Visit the github repository for this package for more details: